spring-projects/spring-net/readme.txt

 To build the source and run the unit tests type

-nant test -D:project.build.sign=false
+nant test

-NOTE!
-You need to comment out the <startup> section of NAnt.exe.config in order to property run unit tests under different version of the .NET framework.

-Debug builds are strongly named using the Spring.Net.snk key file.
-The ANTLR assemblies are signed with this key as well until such time as the ANTR distribution provides their own strongly signed assemblies.
-If you want to run the build to creat strongly signed assebmlies you can generate a key file by executing the following commands
+If you want to run the build to create strongly signed assemblies you can generate a key file by executing the following command

 sn -k Spring.Net.snk

+You need to place the Spring.NET.snk file into the root folder of the source tree.
+All builds are strongly named using this key file when executing the following nant command:

-nant
+nant -D:project.build.sign=true

 The installation of the docbook toolchain is required to generate the reference documentation and make a final release build.
 Refer to the Spring.NET Wiki at